AntonioTorres23/OpenGL_Notes/OpenGL Camera Notes (Updated As Of 6-30-2025).md

 Along with this, an `updateCameraVectors` function is called that provides the trigonometry to find the new x, y, and z values for the front vector using yaw and pitch angles that we learned about earlier.
 As well as calculating the new cross products of the `Right` and `Up` vectors of the camera.
 Notice how this is a private function and can only be accessed by `Camera` objects.

-Your `GetViewMatrix` is where the `lookAt` matrix is stored and is how the cmera
+Your `GetViewMatrix` is where the `lookAt` matrix is stored and is what you will use when creating your view matrix within the main file.

-There are two of these one with vectors and another with scalar values.
+There are two constructors based on what types of data you enter.
+One of these is with vectors and another with scalar values.